daviddev90/daviddev90.github.io/study/leetcode/JS_1_10/0001 Two Sum.md

+As a six-year front-end developer, I had never studied data structures or algorithms.
+Yes, you can blame me.

-I am a six-year front-end developer who has never studied data structures, algorithms, etc. While studying machine learning, I need this knowledge and study for the first time.
+While studying machine learning, I felt I needed to know about this topic(data structures, algorithms, and so on).

-It's my first time solving leetcode, so I just tried number one.
-When I saw the problem, I felt, "Oh, that's easy."
+I decided to tackle LeetCode for the first time, starting with problem number one.
+At first glance, I thought, "This looks easy."

 And now I reveal how stupid I was.